-As indicated above, under our Annual Incentive Program, during the first quarter of each calendar year, our Chief Executive Officer proposes for each of our other named executive officers such officer's personal goals and objectives for the year, which are in addition to his or her normal duties and responsibilities.
+As indicated above, under our Annual Incentive Program, during the first quarter of each calendar year, our Chief Executive Officer proposes for each of our other named executive officers such officer's personal goals and objectives for the year.
 The Compensation Committee reviews those goals and objectives, which are subject to its approval.
-In the case of our Chief Executive Officer, the Compensation Committee, Lead Director and our Chief Executive Officer agree on his annual personal goals and objectives.
+In the case of our Chief Executive Officer, the Compensation Committee and Lead Director agree on his annual personal goals and objectives.
 Under the Annual Incentive Program, if a named executive officer is not paid the Maximum Potential Incentive Award based solely on financial measures, then we may pay such named executive officer an award based upon his or her personal goals and objectives; provided that in any case, such an award may not exceed 20% of the total award paid to such named executive officer.
-For 2022, the named executive officers received the Maximum Potential Incentive Award based solely on financial measures and, as a result, no additional awards based on their achievement of personal goals and objectives were made.
+For 2023, the named executive officers received the Maximum Potential Incentive Award based solely on financial measures and, as a result, no additional awards based on their achievement of personal goals and objectives were made.